About Radiation Therapy to Your Lymph Nodes

 • Changes in your thyroid hormone levels.

-• A tingling feeling down your arms and legs when your bend their neck forward.
+• A tingling feeling down your arms and legs when you bend your neck forward.
 This is called Lhermitte’s Syndrome.
 It will go away on its own.

 • Shingles.
-People who get shingles usually get it within 1 to 2 years after treatment.
+People who get shingles usually get it within 1 to 2 years after radiation therapy.

 • Radiation injury to your heart and the blood vessels in your heart.
 This is rare.

 • Lung inflammation.
 This is called radiation pneumonitis.
-People who get radiation pneumonitis usually get it 1 to 3 months after finishing treatment.
+People who get radiation pneumonitis usually get it 1 to 3 months after finishing radiation therapy.

 • Changes in fertility and hormone production.